Arne-Berner/RoboMausV2/README.md

 - put GND vias as close to the pad as possible and with a big trace to lower inductance
 - you can use space to get some relative measurements.
 The origin of one of you coordinate systems in the bottom corner will change

 ### Planning and Assembly
 Using an interactive BOM can be very usefull for any step, but especially the assembly can be structured that way.
 Checking if your parts are the way they should be, can be done with an interactive html.
 You can load it on your phone, you can export it for your other projects and you don't need to rewrite anything you don't need.
 I use the interactive BOM plugin for kicad.

 For the actual assembly service on jlcpcb I use a plugin called "Fabrication Toolkit" which you can find in the plugin and content manager in kicad.

+### Using Stencils
+It can be usefull to place NPTH - holes that do not have any plating around them - to place the stencil properly.
+You can then use little pegs through both pcb and stencil to place the stencil very fast and accurately.

 ### Annoying things you want to know before they happen
-- if you edit your symbols in via schematics, they will only be updated for that one symbol in the schematics.
+- if you edit your symbols via schematics, they will only be updated for that one symbol in the schematics.
 There is no way to save that edit to your actual symbol in the library.
 - if you have another window (e.g. the plugin window in the main menu) you cannot click anything in any other kicad window
 - interactive bom gets cached, so you need to use ikognito mode
 - interactive bom uses the generated bom fields for its fields.
 Those are only shown, if you updated the schematics editor and imported the changes into the pcb editor